Return to Index

 Other factors that may increase your chance of SLE:

-- Genetics —SLE in close relatives may increase the risk of SLE, although most will have no family history.
+- Genetics—SLE in close relatives may increase the risk of SLE, although most will have no family history.
+Some genes are associated with a higher risk of SLE.

 - Ethnicity —People of African American, Native American, Asian, or Hispanic descent have a higher risk of SLE.